 Retention of Records

-In addition to retention of records in the Talent Acquisition Management (TAM) system, the department must retain a position file for three years from the date of hire.
+In addition to retention of records in the Kenexa BrassRing e-Recruitment system, the department must retain a position file for three years from the date of hire.

-See the Recruitment & Selection Handbook for more information on records retention.
+See the Process Guide & Handbook for more information on records retention.

 Records related to any background check performed in accordance with the Academic Affairs Policies and Procedures Manual: ACD 126, “Reference Check and Background Verification,” shall be maintained by OHR, not by the hiring unit.

 Occasionally, it may be in the best interest of ASU to conduct a “Waiver of Recruitment” to designate a candidate with special skills or experience for hire without using the process described in this policy.
-In such cases, the hiring authority should complete the “Waiver of Recruitment” form.
-A copy of the form and a copy of the résumé for the selected individual should be maintained in the position file.
-Copies of the form and the résumé must also be sent to the Office of Equity & Inclusion for notification purposes only.
-See the Waiver of Recruitment Procedure for more information.
+In such cases, the hiring authority should complete the “Waiver of Recruitment” section in Position Management.
+A copy of the résumé for the selected individual should be maintained in the Kenexa BrassRing REQ.

 Recruitment Limited to Current Employees of ASU, University of Arizona (U of A), Northern Arizona University (NAU), and the Board of Regents (ABOR)